 Phil Freese of Mondavi said this to me several years ago and I have never forgotten it.
+There was no meaning in his old career.
+Here was why that was good news … For a new job!
 It is another critical lesson I have followed year after year with great success.

 As most growers are aware, there seem to be 2 schools of thought when it comes to irrigating your vines after veraison.
 The first believes in short, frequent irrigations close to the vine in order to better control the vine and the maturation of the fruit.
 The second believes in long, infrequent irrigations distant from the vine in order to let the vine develop a larger, more resilient root system.
 I do not know which school of thought is correct but I believe Daniel Bosch of Mondavi when he says that in most years it really doesn’t matter.
 And I agree that every irrigation strategy must take into consideration climate, location and soil.